-This matter involves the Respondents' advertising of cannabidiol ("CBD") and cannabigerol ("CBG"), cannabinoid compounds found in hemp and cannabis.
-The complaint alleges that Respondents violated Sections 5(a) and 12 of the FTC Act by disseminating false and unsubstantiated advertisements claiming that: (1) CBD and CBG products can effectively prevent, treat, or mitigate multiple diseases and other health conditions; and (2) studies or scientific research prove that CBD and CBG products effectively prevent, treat, or mitigate multiple diseases and other health conditions.
+This matter involves the respondent's advertising of cannabidiol (CBD), a cannabinoid compound found in hemp and cannabis.
+The complaint alleges that respondent violated Sections 5(a) and 12 of the FTC Act by disseminating false and unsubstantiated advertisements claiming that: (1) CBD products can effectively prevent, cure, treat, or mitigate multiple diseases and other health conditions; and (2) studies or scientific research prove that CBD products effectively prevent, cure, treat, or mitigate multiple diseases and other health conditions.